Article II Ownership

 Section 3.5 – Record dates.
 Unless otherwise determined by the Board, only persons who are owners at the close of business on the business day immediately preceding the date of distribution of notices shall be entitled to notice of any meeting of owners and to vote at such meeting.

 Section 3.6 - Quorum and voting.
 The lesser of twenty-five owners or ten percent of all owners shall be necessary and sufficient to constitute a quorum for the transaction of business at any meeting of owners.
-Except as otherwise set forth in these bylaws, each ownership unit shall have one and only one vote on each issue submitted to a vote at a meeting of owners.
-In a joint subscription where two persons from the same household have both signed the subscription agreement and at least two shares ($200.00) have been purchased, each of the two subscribers shall have one vote.
+In compliance with the Second Cooperative Principle of democratic governance by owners with equal voting rights among owners, Medford Food Co-op owners have the right to one vote.
+Should a multi-member household desire voting privileges for more than one individual, those individuals must purchase a share.
 Voting by proxy shall not be permitted.
 Unless otherwise required by law or by these by-laws, issues shall be decided by a simple majority of votes cast except where one or more choices are to be made from several alternatives, in which case the alternative(s) receiving the most votes shall be considered approved.
 To prevent a tie an instant runoff system will be used.
 Voters will have the option to vote preferentially by indicating first, second, third choices and so on.
 If two options or candidates are tied for first place, then second choice votes which had been awarded to non-first place finishing options or candidates will be counted to break the tie.
 Meetings of owners shall be conducted generally in accordance with reasonable and accepted rules of parliamentary procedure.

 Section 3.7 – Balloting by mail.
-The Board may authorize balloting by mail on any issue that may properly be brought before owners.
-Balloting by mail may be used in conjunction with, or in lieu of, a meeting of owners.
+The Board may authorize balloting by mail or electronic means on any issue that may properly be brought before owners.
+Balloting by mail or electronic means may be used in conjunction with, or in lieu of, a meeting of owners.
 When balloting by mail is used, the notice shall include a copy of the issue to be voted upon, together with a ballot and a voting envelope and notification of the date by which ballots must be returned.
 Ballots must be returned in a sealed envelope that is authenticated by the owner’s signature.
-If mail ballots are used in conjunction with a meeting of owners, votes cast by mail ballot shall be counted together with votes cast in person at the meeting.
-A vote cast by mail ballot shall be equivalent to presence in person by the owner at a meeting of owners.
+When balloting by electronic means is used, the notice shall include a copy of the issue to be voted upon, together with an electronic ballot and notification of the date by which ballots must be returned, with an owner's signature.
+If mail or electronic ballots are used in conjunction with a meeting of owners, votes cast by mail or electronic means shall be counted together with votes cast in person at the meeting.
+A vote cast by mail or electronic ballot shall be equivalent to presence in person by the owner at a meeting of owners.

 Section 3.8 - Issues submitted by owners.
 Notices of a meeting of owners shall include any proper issues submitted by petition of at least twenty-five owners Petitions must be received at the Co-op not less than forty-five days before the date of the meeting at which they are to be presented to a vote of owners.